apple/swift-argument-parser/README.md

 ## Usage

-Begin by declaring a type that defines the information you need to collect from the command line.
+Begin by declaring a type that defines the information that you need to collect from the command line.
-Decorate each stored property with one of `ArgumentParser`'s property wrappers, and declare conformance to `ParsableCommand`.
+Decorate each stored property with one of `ArgumentParser`'s property wrappers, declare conformance to `ParsableCommand`, and implement your command's logic in the `run()` method.

 ```swift
 import ArgumentParser